 Additions to historic buildings should be visually subordinate to the main block in placement, prominence, size, and massing.
-An addition should almost never be taller, wider, or have a larger footprint than the original building, nor should its massing be more complex or elaborate.
+An addition should almost never be taller, wider, or of a greater footprint than the original building, nor should its massing be more complex or elaborate.

-The junction of the old and new construction should make a visual break or transition.
+A visual break or transition should be made at the junction of the old and new construction.
 Techniques for differentiating the new building from the original include narrowing its footprint, lowering its height, changing its material, or simplifying its details.
 Such a break provides a distinction between new and old and prevents a relentless extension of side or rear walls.
-Materials used in additions should complement those on the existing building.
+Materials used in additions should be complementary to those on the existing building.